ducchung0002/CCSRv2/README.md

  ## 🧡ྀི What's New in CCSR-v2?
 We have implemented the CCSR-v2 code based on the [Diffusers](https://github.com/huggingface/diffusers).
 Compared to CCSR-v1, CCSR-v2 brings a host of upgrades:

 - 🛠️**Step Flexibility**: Offers flexibility in diffusion step selection, **allowing users to freely adjust the number of steps to suit their specific requirements**.
-This adaptability requires no additional re-training, ensuring seamless integration into diverse workflows.
+This adaptability **requires no additional re-training**, ensuring seamless integration into diverse workflows.
 - ⚡**Efficiency**: Supports highly efficient inference with **as few as 2 or even 1 diffusion step**, drastically reducing computation time without compromising quality.
 - 📈**Enhanced Clarity**: With upgraded algorithms, CCSR-v2 restores images with crisper details while maintaining fidelity.
 - ⚖️**Results stability**: CCSR-v2 exhibits significantly improved stability in synthesizing fine image details, ensuring higher-quality outputs.